-Facilities: The college facilities include Bowie Hall, St Brigid’s Chapel and RE Centre, a Visual Arts Centre, an Independent Learning Centre for Senior students, a gymnasium, tennis and netball courts, design workshops for woodwork and metalwork and food technology facilities.
+Facilities: The college facilities include Bowie Hall, St Brigid’s Chapel and RE Centre, a Visual Arts Centre, an Independent Learning Centre for Senior students, a gymnasium, design workshops for woodwork and metalwork and food technology facilities.

-Electives Years 9 and 10: Commerce, Food Technology, History, Geography, Information and Software Technology, Design & Technology, Music, French, Italian, Textiles Technology, Drama, Visual Arts, Visual Design, Physical Activity & Sports Studies (PASS), Literacy Applications, Life Skills.
+Electives Years 9 and 10: English Extension, Commerce, Food Technology, History, Geography, Design and Technology, Music, French, Italian, Textiles Technology, Drama, Visual Arts, Visual Design, Physical Activity and Sports Studies (PASS), Literacy Applications, Life Skills.
+Electives

-Electives Years 11 and 12: Studies of Religion 1 & 2, General Mathematics, Mathematics, Mathematics Extension 1 & 2 (Year 12 only), English Standard, English Advanced, English Extension 1 & 2 (Year 12 only), Senior Science, Biology, Chemistry, Physics, Business Studies, Economics, Geography, Modern History, Ancient History, History Extension, Information Processes & Technology, Drama, Visual Arts, Music 1 & 2, Music Extension, French Continuers & French Extension, Italian Continuers & Italian Extension, Food Technology, PDHPE, Textiles & Design, VET Business Services, Photography, Video and Digital Imaging.
+Years 11 and 12: Studies of Religion 1 and 2, General Mathematics, Mathematics, Mathematics Extension 1 and 2 (Year 12 only), English Standard, English Advanced, English Extension 1 and 2 (Year 12 only), Biology, Chemistry, Physics, Business Studies, Economics, Legal Studies, Society and Culture, Geography, Modern History, Ancient History, History Extension, Drama, Visual Arts, Music 1 and 2, Music Extension, French Continuers and French Extension, Italian Continuers and Italian Extension, Food Technology, PD/H/PE, Textiles and Design, Design and Technology, Photography, Video and Digital Imaging.
 TAFE options are also available.
 Religious education is compulsory for all Years, including Studies of Religion in Years 11 and 12.

-Special features: The Centre for Excellence and the Honours Program encourage all girls to reach their full potential.
-A laptop program commences in 2011 for Years 7 to 12.
+Special features: The Centre for Excellence, the Honours Program and a laptop program for all students to encourage all girls to reach their full potential.